learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 * `.` meta character provides a way to match any character
 * character class provides a way to match any character among a specified set of characters enclosed within `[]`
-* quantifiers applies to characters class as well
+* quantifiers can be applied to characters class as well

 ```ruby
 # same as: /c(o|u)t/